 Six students were selected to receive roughly $145,000 in renewable scholarships, that will total nearly $700,000 over four years.
 The Advisory Board evaluated 51 applications using an evaluation tool to assess academics, character and community service.
 An Interview Committee comprised of Trustees and Advisory Board members interviewed twelve semifinalists.
 The semifinalists then reported their admission and financial aid information to MVYouth.
 From the cost of attendance at their chosen schools, MVYouth subtracted the estimated family contribution (EFC) and any institutional grants or scholarships the students were offered.
-Each of the semifinalists' funding gaps were calculated and six finalists selected.
+Each of the semifinalists' funding gaps were calculated and six award recipients were selected.

 WORKFORCE DEVELOPMENT Scholarships

 MVYouth is piloting a program to support students seeking career and technical training by providing needed funds for post secondary educational opportunities, both on and off the Island.
 Graduates from the Career Technical Education programs at MVRHS, specifically students in the health assisting, construction trades and horticulture programs were targeted for support.
 In our first year, one student was selected to attend a two-year associates program in plant science and landscape management.
 After graduation, the student has ambitions of returning to the Island and owning a landscaping company.

 After careful evaluation and recommendation from the Advisory Board, the Board of Trustees unanimously voted to award the Martha's Vineyard Ice Arena and Felix Neck Wildlife Sanctuary with $1,350,000 in funding to support their excellent work for Island children, teens and young adults.
 Synopses and images below outline their award-winning proposals.